apache/flink/docs/dev/python/table-api-users-guide/intro_to_table_api.md

 {% endhighlight %}

-For more details about different ways to create a `TableEnvironment`, please refer to the [TableEnvironment Documentation]({% link dev/python/table-api-users-guide/table_environment.md %}#create-a-tableenvironment).
+For more details about the different ways to create a `TableEnvironment`, please refer to the [TableEnvironment Documentation]({% link dev/python/table-api-users-guide/table_environment.md %}#create-a-tableenvironment).

 The `TableEnvironment` is responsible for: